-- 1. Lock file cabinets, desk drawers, overhead cabinets and any other storage space containing documents with covered account information when not in use. - 2.
+- 1. Lock file cabinets, desk drawers, overhead cabinets, and any other storage space containing documents with covered account information when not in use. - 2.
 Lock storage rooms containing documents with covered account information and record retention areas at the end of each workday or when unsupervised. - 3.
-Clear desks, workstations, work areas, printers, fax machines and common shared work areas of all documents containing covered account information when not in use. - 4.
-Destroy documents or computer files containing covered account information in a secure manner.
-Note: Records may only be destroyed in accordance with the state's records retention guideline. - 5.
+Clear desks, workstations, work areas, printers, fax machines, and common shared work areas of all documents containing covered account information when not in use. - 4.
+Destroy documents or computer files containing covered account or protected information in a secure manner.
+Note: Records may only be destroyed in accordance with the state's records retention guideline.
+Drawing on NIST 800-53 Media Sanitation controls:

+- a.
+Media must be sanitized prior to disposal, released from organizational control, or released for reuse using organizationally defined sanitation techniques and procedures; and - b.
+Employ sanitation techniques and procedures with the strength and integrity commensurate with the security category or classification of the information stored. - 5.
 Ensure that office computers with access to covered account information are password protected. - 6.
 Ensure that the endpoint is secure. - 7.
-Avoid the use of social security numbers (SSN). - 8.
+Avoid the use of social security numbers (SSN) except when deemed essential for business functions. - 8.
 Use encryption devices or protocols when transmitting covered account or protected information. - 9.
 Evaluate the effectiveness of the steps above and implement the principle of continuous improvement.

-USG personnel are encouraged to use common sense judgment in securing covered account information to the proper extent.
-Furthermore, this section should be read in conjunction with the Family Education Rights and Privacy Act (FERPA), the Georgia Open Records Act, and other applicable laws and policies.
+This section should be read in conjunction with the Family Education Rights and Privacy Act (FERPA), the Georgia Open Records Act, and other applicable laws and policies.
 If an employee is uncertain of the sensitivity of a particular piece of information, he/she should contact his/her supervisor or USG Cybersecurity for advice.